Community boards in New Zealand: History

 Community boards were first established as part of the 1989 local government reforms, with 159 community boards created.
 Community boards had been preceded as sub-municipal bodies by community councils, 139 of which existed at the time of the 1989 reforms.

 In 2010, 28 community boards were disestablished when the Auckland Council was formed.

+Legal status

+Under the provisions of the Local Government Act 2002, community boards are unincorporated bodies that are not local authorities nor a committee of the relevant territorial authority.

+According to a lawyer at the Nelson law firm Fletcher Vautier Moore, unincorporated in this context refers to the fact that community boards do not exist outside their members; there is no separate legal person.

 Functions

 Community boards are currently governed by the provisions of Part 4 of the Local Government Act 2002 and can be created, or dissolved by territorial authorities.
 In addition Auckland has 21 local boards and some councils have community committees.

 Under the Local Electoral Act 2001, boards must have at least four members but not more than twelve.
 At least four must be elected members, but up to half can be appointed by the council.